7 Honest Reasons Why You Haven’t Found The Right WordPress CRM Yet (With Recommendations!)

 That’s the start of many group posts in the WordPress space, and there’s a reason that it keeps coming up.
 As WordPress site owners, we know that we’re working with a powerful and extensible platform that can do almost anything we imagine.

-But there’s also a reason that you might not have found the perfect WordPress CRM plugin for your business yet, so let’s dive in and I’ll share my best recommendations at the end.
+But there’s also a reason that you might not have found the perfect WordPress Customer Relationship Management Plugin (CRM) for your business yet, so let’s dive in and I’ll share my best recommendations at the end.

 What Is a WordPress CRM?

-A WordPress CRM plugin keeps track of your potential customers and current clients’ data, so you can better serve them.
+Most standard WordPress CRM plugins have a simple drag-and-drop functionality designed to help you and your team keep track of your potential customers and current clients’ data, so you can better serve them.

-That usually includes their name, company, email address, physical address, and then any number of additional fields that are relevant to your type of business.
+That usually includes their name, company, email address, physical address, customer notes, and then any number of additional custom user fields that are relevant for your business.

 For example, you might use your CRM to track which phase in the sales process a prospect is in, or which products and services they’ve expressed interest in.